-I love this kitchen/diner as it incorporates my love for family-friendly monochrome and Scandinavian design; a clean, simple space without being clinical or severe, with wooden surfaces coupled with the matte black bringing a softer dimension to the glossy white tiling and industrial chic exposed bulbs.”
+I love this kitchen/diner as it incorporates my love for family-friendly monochrome and Scandinavian design; a clean, simple space without being clinical or severe, with wooden surfaces coupled with the matt black bringing a softer dimension to the glossy white tiling and industrial-chic exposed bulbs.

 Get the Look

 I am really drawn to the simplicity and warmth of this kitchen.
 The handle-less units, white walls and painted floorboards are classically Scandinavian, but the putty colour of the kitchen and the natural wood and rattan details take it to another level completely.
 The marble worktops add a touch of luxury and the houseplants keep it feeling fresh.
 It somehow manages to be timeless and incredibly modern all at once.